-Error source Cause Check method and remedy Outdoor unit (1) model total of indoor units in the sys- with one outdoor unit exceeds the fol- ng table.
+Error source Cause Check method and remedy Outdoor unit (1) odel total of indoor units in the sys- th one outdoor unit exceeds the fol- table.
 1) Check the Qj (capacity code total) of indoor units connected.
 Model 250 model 500 model Qj 50 100 2) Check the Qj (capacity code) of the connected indoor unit set by the switch (SW2 on indoor unit board).
 When the model name set by the switch is differ- ent from that of the unit connected, turn off the power source of the outdoor and the indoor units, and change the setting of the Qj (capacity code).
-(2) 4) on the del selection e outdoor u Model 1 50 model ON nit are 1 4 Check the setting for the model selection switch on the outdoor unit (Dipswitches SW5-1 - 5-4 on the outdoor unit control board).
-(3) (OS) tha ne outdoor unit and the auxiliary unit OS) that is connected to the same system e not properly connected. nfirm that the TB3 on the OC and OS are properly inected.
+(2) 4) on the del selection e outdoor un flodel 1 0 model ON set ir Check the setting for the model selection switch on the outdoor unit (Dipswitches SW5-1 - 5-4 on the outdoor unit control board).
+(3) (OS) that The outdoor unit and the auxiliary unit (OS) that is connected to the same system are not properly connected. nfirm that the TB3 on the OC and OS are properly inected.